nicholas-kebbas/blockchain-based-voting-system/README.md

 </addr>

 Downloadable Ballot
+The node must download the ballot from the blockchain so they know they're voting choices.
 <addr>

     /* POST the contents of the ballot so other nodes can download.
 Read from ballot.json */